-To automatically start Pi3D at boot, look again here.
+To automatically start Pi3D PictureFrame at boot, look again here.

-On a side note, I looked at the CPU load and the temperature and compared it with mit Raspberry Pi 3 powered photo frame.
+On a side note, I looked at the CPU load and the temperature and compared it with my Raspberry Pi 3 powered photo frame.

 Despite a firmware upgrade that was pushed out a few months after the original launch, the Pi 4 gets a bit warmer than its predecessor.
 In all fairness, it is also a much more powerful system.
 Despite this, I did not feel the need to install cooling fans or heatsinks.